openleap/jitter/README.md

 The [MovingBlocks](https://github.com/movingblocks) team behind [Terasology](http://terasology.org) is hosting a [Jenkins](http://jenkins.movingblocks.net) build for [Jitter](http://jenkins.movingblocks.net/job/Jitter/) with the [latest jar download here](http://jenkins.movingblocks.net/job/Jitter/lastSuccessfulBuild/artifact/build/libs/jitter.jar)

 For a sample implementation see the [Terasology prototype thread](http://forum.movingblocks.net/threads/leap-motion-controller.707/) - if you use Jitter in a project please let us know so we can link to you!

+Quick example for buffered Circle Gestures:

+    for (CircleGesture circleGesture : jitterBuffer.nextCircleBatch(2)) {
+        if (JitterSystem.isClockwise(circleGesture)) {
+            System.out.println("Processing a clockwise circle gesture");
+        } else {
+            System.out.println("Processing a counter-clockwise circle gesture");
+        }
+    }

+This fetches all pending circle gestures that have gone at least two entire trips around the circle then does different stuff depending on clockwiseness.